carpentries-incubator/hpc-intro/_episodes/01-bash.md

 - "Be able to navigate the remote filesystem."
 keypoints:
 - "`ssh` is a common and powerful method for connecting to remote HPC systems."
-- "`ls` is used to view the content of directories and `cd` is used to move around the directory structure.
+- "`ls` is used to view the content of directories and `cd` is used to move around the directory structure."
-- scratch storage is temporary and should not be relied on for crucial data beyond a short period of time
+- "scratch storage is temporary and should not be relied on for crucial data beyond a short period of time."
 ---

 ## Opening a Terminal